 I am trying to buy as many rental properties as possible because of the great returns they provide.
 I am also trying to help other investors discover the fantastic world of investing in long-term rentals through my blog.
 However, I run into a lot of feedback from people who are worried about how risky it is to invest in rental properties.
 I hear: “My friend went broke investing in real estate” or “My parents had a rental and it was a money pit up until the day they were forced to sell it.”
 There are many horror stories involving real estate, but I have no doubt whatsoever long-term rentals are a great investment if you do your homework and buy the homes right.
 Most of those horror stories come from people who did not do their homework, turned a personal residence into a rental out of necessity or were hoping for appreciation.

-I am making over 20 percent cash on cash returns on my rental properties, and I tell you how to do it in my complete guide to investing in long-term rental properties.
+I am making over 20 percent cash on cash returns on my rental properties, and I tell you how to do it in my complete guide to purchasing long-term rental properties.

 For more information on how to buy the best rentals which will make the most money, check out my book: Build a Rental Property Empire: The no-nonsense book on finding deals, financing the right way, and managing wisely.
 The book is 374 pages long, comes in paperback or as an eBook and is an Amazon best seller.

 Does the money you can make off of rental properties outweigh the risk?

 In another article, I talk about how much money can be made with long-term rental properties.
 I think most people will be very open-minded about getting into the business of buying rental properties when they realize what a great investment they are.
 With potential for big money, many people automatically think there must be huge risk involved.
 There is risk in real estate like any investment or walking down the street for that matter, but I don’t think there is much risk if you invest the correct way.
 If you have a long-term plan built to withstand market fluctuations, there is very little risk when investing in long-term rental properties.

 Buy houses below market to reduce the risk of rental properties